tartley/belter/README.md

       Fixable by adding our own on_resize
     * Window is black until exiting.
 Is it not flipping?
       We need to wait for draw operations to finish after each frame

+## interleaved arrays
+Separate arrays for verts & colors, vs one interleaved array?
+Am I going to want to use one buffer of vert positions with different buffers of colors?
+Sounds fun, but I don't think so:
+* I don't plan to have hordes of same shape / different color items
+* If I did, the memory savings of de-duping the verts is unimportant
+* But, the time saving of creating and sending to GPU is.
+* But but, if mutating the colors, I'd probably want to do that on an item-by-item basis, rather than for all items in unison.
+So, it sounds like a possible but unlikely future performance enhancement.
+Hence, ignore it for now.
+Conclusion: Use interleaved arrays, unless they prove awkward/slow to create.